The Brazos Cluster at Texas A&M University

 Brazos, a major computing cluster at Texas A&M University, is designed to meet the high-throughput computing needs of A&M's computational scientists and engineers.
 Though capable of executing modest MPI applications, Brazos is optimized for handling large numbers of single-node computations.
 This form of computing is referred to as high-throughput or capacity computing.

-The computing power of Brazos comes from 309 computing nodes, with processors ranging from quad core Intel Xeon (Harpertown) and AMD Opteron (Shanghai), to 8-core AMD Opteron (Bulldozer) with 16GB to 128GB per node.
+The computing power of Brazos comes from 312 computing nodes, with processors including quad core Intel Xeon (Harpertown) and AMD Opteron (Shanghai), 8-core AMD Opteron (Bulldozer) with 16GB to 128GB per node, and 14 core Intel Xeon (Broadwell) with 128GB per node.
 Total peak performance is about 31.3 TFlops with a total of 10.1TB of RAM.

 Access to Brazos is via a login nodes load balanced using round-robin DNS.
 User home directories are supported by a 5TB NFS file system.
 Data storage is supported using the Fraunhofer Filesystem on a 241TB storage array running on 7 storage nodes.
 Operating software for Brazos includes the Linux operating system, GNU and Intel compilers, SLURM batch scheduler, several MPI and linear algebra packages, and numerous applications.